Srinithya1503/Tableau-Dashboard/README.md

 ## 🔑 Projects

 1. **Sales - Profit Dashboard and Story**
-   - An interactive dashboard highlighting sales, profit trends, and key business insights.
+   - An interactive dashboard highlighting **sales and profit trends** across regions and categories.
-   - Includes a Tableau Story to demonstrate step-by-step insights for decision-making.
+   - Includes a Tableau Story to demonstrate step-by-step insights for **business decision-making**.

+2. **Healthcare Demographics Dashboard**
+   - An interactive dashboard analyzing **patient demographics** such as age, gender, and blood type.
+   - Helps identify **population patterns** and insights for healthcare managemen

 ## 🎯 Purpose

 The goal of this repository is to present my growing expertise in **data visualization** and **business intelligence** using Tableau, making data more insightful and actionable.

 ## 🚀 Connect with Me